abilioesteves/ecs170/README.md

 [3rd Assignment](https://github.com/abiliooliveira/ecs170/tree/master/3rdAssignment):

 Given a human face picture, is it possible to create an algorithm that decides if the face is man's or woman's?
-In this assignment a Neural Network is implemented in Java that decides, with some accuracy percentage, if an encoded face picture is man's or woman's.
+In this assignment a Neural Network is implemented in Java that decides, with some accuracy percentage, if an encoded face picture is from a male or female character.
 Here we exercise the third pillar of AI: **Learning**